Marketing That Meets People Where They Are

 The Story Behind the Work

-As director of marketing for the State of Nevada’s Division of Tourism, my team and I relished introducing the “Don’t Fence Me In” marketing campaign.
+As director of marketing for the State of Nevada's Division of Tourism, my team launched the "Don't Fence Me In" campaign: a full-throated, multi-channel effort rich with personality and local character.

 • A full-throated, multi-faceted effort deployed across virtually every media channel, “Don’t Fence Me In” bubbled with personality and charm through the stories we told.
 The team and our advertising agency captured color commentary on a host of local characters and tied them to locations in well-known and not-so-well-know locations throughout the state.
 It was storytelling and marketing at their finest.
 The many smaller, rural communities we spotlighted benefitted handsomely from the economic boost from the many curious visitors who responded to the outreach.